waveFrontSet/workcalendar/README.md

    development image containing all necessary dependencies and development extras such as `pytest`, `flake8` and `black`.
-4. If everything goes will, you will be greeted by a new browser window showing the app.
-Logs from the development container will be streamed.
+4. If everything goes will, you will be greeted by a new browser window showing both the backend's admin panel and the frontend.
+Logs from the development containers will be streamed.

+Note that both the frontend and the backend support hot reloading.
+If you make changes to the backend code in `backend/`, the backend server will restart and apply your changes immediately.
+The same goes for the frontend.

 ## Running tests and linters